My Operating Principles

 My inspiration

-I believe it’s best to capture who I was, who I am and who I want to become through my operating principles.
+But I believe it’s best to capture who I was, who I am and who I want to become through my operating principles.
 These, to me, are akin to values, life rules - whatever synonym you’d like to use.

 What’s the inspiration for my operating principles?

-I’ve consciously added operating because principles without action are…theoretical.
+I’ve intentionally added operating because principles without action are…theoretical.
 Without the consistent use of said principles, they are just words on a page.
 Akin to when a company creates a values statement, prints it on a fancy poster and a few months later, it’s gathering dust in someone’s drawer.
 Principles must influence your behaviours to have any practical meaning.

 Most, if not all of my operating principles come from Uncle Ray’s equation for how to live a good life: